Whites Only Scholarship: CARS

 The trend in more sophisticated race-based scholarship protests continued when a white scholarship was offered at Boston University, known as the Caucasian Achievement and Recognition Scholarship.
 Similar to the KOPSES scholarship, the CARS scholarship required applicants to have at least 1/4 Caucasian heritage and although it required a photograph, did not specify that the photograph would be used as proof of race (since partially Caucasian applicants can apply).

-Columbia
+Columbia University

 In 2013, a court affidavit filed by JPMorgan Chase revealed a graduate-student scholarship fund at Columbia University given only to persons of the Caucasian race.
 This scholarship, which was established in 1920, has been reportedly awarding aid for 77 years and was valued at $840,000.
 The university has temporarily stopped it, hence the JPMorgan Chase affidavit, requesting it to be struck down.
 According to school administrators, they willfully overlooked racial restrictions when awarding the scholarship but did not specify if the scholarship was ever given to a person of color.
 Recipients were also unaware of the race requirements.